abhibv04/dual-honeypot/README.md

 Any associated libraries can easily be installed, using the terminal.

+Main program: honeypy.py
+SSH Honeypot: ssh_honeypot.py
+Web Honeypot: web_honeypot.py
+WordPress login page: wp-admin.html

+Any log files mentioned in the above programs will be created once the program is executed.

 Future improvements could be:
 Adding and logging more information by the user